atharvthakle/21-Days-Of-Code/21 Days Of Code/Day 03/Problem 1/README.md

 Now, Mrs. Blocks had a peculiar belief.
 She was fond of palindromes and firmly believed that waking up at a palindrome time brought good luck.
 For those who don't know, a palindrome is a string that reads the same forwards and backwards.
 For instance, 05:50 is a palindrome because it reads the same even when reversed.

-So, the question arises: How long should Mrs. Blocks sleep to wake up at a palindrome time?
+So, the question arises: How long should Mrs. Blocks sleep to wake up at a palindrome time ?

 Imagine Mrs. Blocks pondering over this fascinating idea.
 She must ensure the clock shows a time that remains the same when read backwards.
 For example, 05:39 isn't a palindrome, as its reverse is 93:50, but 05:50 is indeed a palindrome since it remains unchanged when read backwards.